-For the Year Ended December 31,
+For the Y ear Ended

+Decen -

-Increase
+Increase e

-2015 2014 (Decrease)

-(Do llars in thousa nds)
+2016 2015 (Decreas e)

+(Dollars in thousands)

-Salaries and employee benefits \$ 11,265 \$10,037 \$ 1,228
+Salaries and employee benefits \$ 14,332 \$ 11,265 \$ 3,067

 Non-staff expenses:

-Occupancy and equipment 3,477 3,246 231
+Occupancy and equipment 3,667 3,477 190

-Professional fees 2,023 1,382 641
+Professional fees 2,804 2,023 781

-Data processing and software expense 1,216 1,041 175
+Data processing and software expense 1,158 1,216 (58)

-FDIC assessment fees 448 421 27
+FDIC assessment fees 661 448 213

-Marketing 799 588 211
+Marketing 983 799 184

-Other assets owned expenses and writedowns 53 211 (158)
+Other assets owned expenses and write-downs 163 53 110

-Amortization of intangibles 338 295 43
+Amortization of intangibles 380 338 42

-Telephone and communications 263 226 37
+Telephone and communications 402 263 139

-Other 1,506 1,056 450
+Other 1,840 1,506 334

-Total noninterest expense \$21,388 \$18,503 \$ 2,885
+Total noninterest expense \$ 26,390 \$ 21,388 \$ 5,002

-Noninterest expense for the year ended December 31, 2015 increased \$2.9 million or 15.7% to \$21.4 million compared to noninterest expense of \$18.5 million for the same period in 2014.
+Noninterest expense for the year ended December 31, 2016 increased \$5.0 million, or 23.4%, to \$26.4 million compared to noninterest expense of \$21.4 million for the same period in 2015.
 The most significant components of the increase were as follows:

 Salaries and employee benefits.
-Salaries and employee benefits are the largest component of noninterest expense and include payroll expense, the cost of incentive compensation, benefit plans, health insurance and payroll taxes.
-Salaries and employee benefits were \$11.3 million for the year ended December 31, 2015, an increase of \$1.2 million or 12.2% compared to the same period in 2014.
-The increase was primarily attributable to the addition of 26 full-time equivalent employees during 2015.
-As of December 31, 2015, we had 147 full-time equivalent employees.
-Salaries and employee benefits included \$633,000 and \$455,000 in stock-based compensation expense for the years ended December 31, 2015 and 2014, respectively.
+Salaries and employee benefits include payroll expenses, the cost of incentive compensation, benefit plans, health insurance and payroll taxes.
+The level of employee expense is impacted by the amount of direct loan origination costs which are required to be deferred in accordance with ASC 310-20 (formerly FAS91).
+Salaries and employee benefits were \$14.3 million for the year ended December 31, 2016, an increase of \$3.1 million, or 27.2%, compared to the same period in 2015.
+The increase was primarily attributable to the addition of 15 full-time equivalent employees during 2016 and higher incentive and benefit costs as a result of a full twelve months expense in 2016 associated with the employees acquired with the acquisition of IBT on July 1, 2015.
+As of December 31, 2016, we had 162 full-time equivalent employees.
+Salaries and employee benefits included \$983 thousand in stock-based compensation expense for the years ended December 31, 2016, respectively.

 Occupancy and equipment.
 Occupancy and equipment expense includes lease expense, building depreciation and related facilities costs as well as furniture, fixture and equipment depreciation, small equipment purchases and maintenance expense.
-Our expense associated with occupancy and equipment was \$3.5 million for the year ended December 31, 2015 compared to \$3.2 million for the same period in 2014.
-The increase of \$175,000 or 16.8% was primarily the result of increased tax assessments as well as delinquent tax payments made in the first quarter of 2015.
+Our expense associated with occupancy and equipment was \$3.7 million for the year ended December 31, 2016 compared to \$3.5 million for the same period in 2015.
+The increase of \$190 thousand, or 5.5%, was primarily the result of increased lease expense, building depreciation, utilities and maintenance as a result of a full twelve months of expense associated with facilities acquired with the acquisition of IBT on July 1, 2015 and increased hardware and software costs.

 Professional fees.
 This category includes legal, investment bank, director, stock transfer agent fees and other public company services, information technology support, audit services and regulatory assessment expense.
-Professional fees were \$2.0 million for the year ended December 31, 2015, an increase of \$641,000 or 46.4% compared to the same period in 2014.
-The increase was due to legal and investment banking expenses incurred for the purchase of IBT that was completed on July 1, 2015.
+Professional fees were \$2.8 million for the year ended December 31, 2016, an increase of \$781 thousand, or 38.6%, compared to the same period in 2015.
+The increase was due to increases in directors' fees of \$240 thousand, SEC filing and reporting expenses of \$66 thousand and audit and regulatory expenses of \$312 thousand.
+In addition, acquisition related expense included within professional services and legal fees increased \$58 thousand during 2016 compared to the same period in 2015.